heywoodlh/urlscan-py/README.md

 #### Save scan queue UUID results to different database file:

-`./urlscan.py scan --url https://google.com --db mydatabase.db`
+`urlscan scan --url https://google.com --db mydatabase.db`

 This would allow the user to easily review the UUIDs of previously queued scans in an sqlite3 database.
-This defaults to a file named '~/.urlscan/urlscan.db' if no other database file is specified.
+This defaults to a file named '.urlscaurlscan.db' if no other database file is specified.

 #### Scan multiple domains stored in file 'example-domains.txt'

-`./urlscan.py scan --url * --file 'example-domains.txt'`
+`urlscan scan --url * --file 'example-domains.txt'`

-Each domain should be stored in a file with each domain separated by a newline
+Each domain should be stored in a file with each domain separated by a newline.

 #### Scan command help:

 ```
-./urlscan.py scan --help
+urlscan scan --help

-usage: urlscan.py scan [-h] [--url URL [URL ...]] [--db FILE] [-f FILE] [-q]
+usage: urlscan scan [-h] [--url URL [URL ...]] [--db FILE] [-f FILE] [-q]
                        [--api KEY]
 optional arguments:
   -h, --help            show this help message and exit